Fourier-Mukai and autoduality for compactified Jacobians. I

-Using the spectral sequence \eqref{E:spec-seq} and the vanishing \eqref{E:van-Ext}, it is easily seen that the complex in the right hand side of \eqref{E:rel-duality} can have non-vanishing cohomology only in non-negative degrees.
-On the other hand, since $\wt{u}$ has fibers of dimension $g$, the complex in the left hand side of \eqref{E:rel-duality} can have non-vanishing cohomology only in degrees belonging to the interval $[-g,0]$.
+Using the spectral sequence \eqref{E:spec-seq} and the vanishing \eqref{E:van-Ext}, it is easily seen that the complex in the left hand side of \eqref{E:rel-duality} can have non-vanishing cohomology only in non-negative degrees.
+On the other hand, since $\wt{u}$ has fibers of dimension $g$, the complex in the right hand side of \eqref{E:rel-duality} can have non-vanishing cohomology only in degrees belonging to the interval $[-g,0]$.
 Putting together these two results, we deduce that the two complexes in \eqref{E:rel-duality} must be supported in cohomological degree $0$, which concludes the proof of Claim 3.

-Similarly, also the complex $R\wt{u}_*(\Pun)^{-1}$ is supported in cohomological degree $g$ by \eqref{E:inv-Poi}.
-Hence the spectral sequence \eqref{E:spec-seq} together with the isomorphism \eqref{E:rel-duality} give that